“Is this seat taken?”

 You're in a coffee shop.
 You're looking for somewhere to sit, but there aren't many empty tables.
 You see a chair with no one sitting in it, but there's someone sitting next to it.
-You want to ask the person if it's OK to use this chair before you take it.
-You say:
+This is how you ask the person if it's OK to take the chair.

 Is this seat taken?

 Want Video and Sound?
 Follow us on YouTube